emqx/neuron-docs/en_US/integration/integration.md

 ![integrations](./assets/integration.png)

-Neuron can be integrated with eKuiper to provide [edge processing](./ekuiper/ekuiper.md) capabilities.
+Neuron can be integrated with eKuiper to provide [edge processing](./ekuiper/ekuiper.md) capabilities, including eKuiper rule-based processing engine to implement AI/ML analytics, data filtration, data manipulation, device control, and data persistence in time-series database via streaming SQL statements at the edge side.

 Neuron can be integrated with EMQX to provide Industrial Communication with [Sparkplug support](./sparkplug/sparkplug.md).